 MS Project is one of the most widespread project management tools in the field as it offers dozens of useful features.
 Unfortunately, it makes the software too overloaded with options.
 Additionally, they are not easy to find.

-In this article, we will discover how to set working days in Microsoft Project.
+In this article, as a part of our Microsoft Project tutorial, we will discover how to set working days in Microsoft Project.

 - Calendars in Microsoft Project